WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-ten.md

 1. Copy the presentation slide mentioned in [the FAQ "What do I need to do for my final presentation and summary report?"](faq#what-do-i-need-to-do-for-my-final-presentation-and-summary-report) to the Sharepoint/Teams and use this as the basis for your final presentation slides.
 Add this as a link to your wiki's onboarding page.
 2. Copy the one page summary report mentioned in [the FAQ "What do I need to do for my final presentation and summary report?"](faq#what-do-i-need-to-do-for-my-final-presentation-and-summary-report) to the Sharepoint/Teams and use this as the basis for your final one page summary report.
 Add this as a link to your wiki's onboarding page.
 3. Share these links with your supervisors in your weekly email.
 4. In your meeting this week, ask when will the final presentation be.
 This is usually in week 12 during semester 1 and 2, and week 14 in the summer intake.
-The week before the final presentation you will be expected to submit your one page summary report and give a practice presentation.
+5. The week before the final presentation you will be expected to submit your one page summary report, finalise the onboarding page of the wiki, and give a practice presentation.

 You can see the full list in [the key milestones and onboarding emails page](emails-and-key-milestones).